nevakee716/Graph2D/help/Help_layout.md

 {
-    "disable0": true, // if true will not display the dot with a value of 0 "isMinimalist": true, // if true, the graph will be minimal "mesurementNodes": {
+    "disable0": true, // if true will not display the dot with a value of 0 "isMinimalist": true, // if true, the graph will be minimal "complementaryNode" : ["nodeID1","nodeID2"] // allow to add node that are not below your layout "mesurementNodes": {
         "mesure_20115_1779468335": { //nodeID
+            "parentName" : "Mesure", // optionnal
+            "name" : "valeur",// optionnal
             "propertyXScriptname": ["datedemesure"], //propertyScripName in lowercase
             "propertyYScriptname": ["valeurattentue", "valeurmesurée"] //propertyScripName in lowercase
         }